WhoWaWay/WhoWaWay/UserNeeds-Benchmarking-Requirements.md

 # User Needs, Benchmarking, and Requirement
 * After reading several product reviews, the team came up with the user needs list.
 We learned what the user needs in a product.
 Users need a product that works, easy to use with simple instructions, and does what it is meant for.
 Then, we sorted the user needs into five categories: pricing, features, user-friendliness, design, and safety.
 Users need a product that has the features they are looking for, safe to use, stable connection, and at a reasonable price.

-# Helicopter Umbrella Hat
+# Weather R/C Robot
 Date of Creation: 1/17/2024

-Version 1.0
+Version 1.2

 ## Introduction
 Who-wa-way was among the first truly beat pad sleeves and generated excessive demand with sales units in just the first year after launch.
 These will be backed by technological developments such as the microcontroller chip, Cypress CY8C4146FN PSoC, dual beam-forming microphones, Bluetooth 5.2, iOS Bluebonnet, force-sensitive resistors, gyroscopes, and IR proximity sensors.

 ## Objectives
-With Project Hestia, the goal is to create something that prevents moisture and detects temperature during outdoor activities.
-It is designed for those with weak limbs who want something to stand out from the common masses.
+With Project Hestia, the goal is to create something that can measure moisture and detect temperature during outdoor activities.
+It is designed for those interested in accurately recording the weatherscape in various environments while having the option to use it for recreation.

 ## Stakeholders & Target group:
-Plants Lovers, and plant researcher
+R/C enthusiasts, and Environmental Researchers
 ## Target purchaser:
-Plant lovers, people who don’t have time to take care of their plants
+Parents, R/C enthusiasts, Meteorologists, Weather Chasers
 ## Customer service:
-Prefers affordable, comfortable products, and user-friendly experiences.
+Prefers affordable, innovative products, and user-friendly experiences.
 ## Marketing & Sales division:
-Unique selling point with nothing seen in the market before.
+Unique selling point with nothing seen in the market before combined with an existing product for a larger potential consumer base.
 ## Retailers:
 Prefer products that can withstand a variety of environments, catalog based.
 ## Regulatory instances: